pyvisa/pyvisa-py/docs/source/faq.rst

 Why not using LibreVISA?
 ------------------------

-LibreVISA_ is still young and appears mostly unmaintained at this point (latest release is from 2013).
+LibreVISA_ is unmaintained at this point (latest release is from 2013).
-However, you can already use it with the IVI backend as it has the same API.
+However, you can use it with the IVI backend as it has the same API.
 We think that PyVISA-py is easier to hack and we can quickly reach feature parity with other IVI-VISA implementation for message-based instruments.